Soheils78/checkers-game/README.md

 This is a Python-based Checkers game with a GUI built by using Tkinter.
 In this game a user player plays against an AI opponent with adjustable difficulty levels.

+##Project Structure
+`checkers.py` (The main Python script or code of the game)

+`README.md` (The descriptive file about this game which is this file)

+img folder (Contains the images for describting the game on this file)

 ## Features of the Game:
 1. **Human User plays against AI player**: